 Prediction #3.
 Pinterest

 2017 predictions stated that 2018 would be the year of Pinterest.
 However, when looking at the statistics you might be feeling a bit underwhelmed.
 While 29% of adults use the highly visual social media platform, the statistics have remained constant throughout the year.
-Of course, this does not mean to abandon your Pinterest efforts, only to know that your boards most likely won’t increase your sales quite as much as we had all hoped.
+Of course, this does not mean to abandon your Pinterest efforts.
+Just know that your boards most likely won’t increase your sales quite as much as we had all hoped.
 If you are interested in making the most of Pinterest, this excellent guide from Sprout Social can help you understand the Pinterest audience.

 Prediction #4.
 Education

 Educational-based marketing is a way of helping customers with issues they often face.
 From learning how to install software or how to build a gazebo, educational marketing has made strides in the last few years.
 Great digital content, whether video or text, serves a purpose and solves problems.
-In 2017, experts predicted that the web would see an influx of this type of content marketing, and so far, they seem to be accurate in their predictions.
+In 2017, experts predicted that the web would see an influx of this type of content marketing.
+So far, they seem to be accurate in their predictions.
 Even though education-based marketing is the direct opposite of traditional seller marketing, it’s safe to say that this approach will most likely be a superior strategy in 2019 as well.

 Prediction #5.
 Honesty

-Social media has created a business transparency that is unprecedented.
+Social media has created business transparency that is unprecedented.
 If a deal goes sour or a product doesn’t meet expectations, the world will quickly hear about it in a simple tweet, post or review.
-This phenomenon means that businesses must be honest in all affairs including all content and marketing campaigns, as well as in customer engagement - both online and off.
+This phenomenon means that businesses must be honest in all affairs including all content and marketing campaigns, as well as in customer engagement – both online and off.
 It is safe to say that this trend is permanent.
 No longer can companies hide faulty products and services behind flashy ads and photography.
 By adopting an upfront honesty, a business can avoid awkward interactions that could prove to be disastrous.
-Just for fun, take a look at this post about Insane Honesty - when businesses take honesty to a whole new level.
+Just for fun, take a look at this post about Insane Honesty – when businesses take honesty to a whole new level.